gonzopancho/explicit_bzero/README.md

 ## License

-License is in the top of explicit_bzero.c
+License is in the top of explicit_bzero_test.c